RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description

-This command will add one or more items to the bloom filter, by default creating it if it does not yet exist.
-There are several arguments which may be used to modify this behavior.
+BF.INSERT is a sugarcoated combination of BF.RESERVE and BF.ADD.
+It will create a new filter if `key` does not exist using the relevant arguments (see BF.RESERVE).
+Next, all `ITEMS` are inserted.

 ### Parameters